Learn how to transform faux flowers, leaves, and berries into realistic looking branches

 So here is how you can transform some fake berries into realistic branches to decorate your home.....

-Then I removed the leaves leaving just the branches.
+I removed the leaves leaving just the branches.

-I left some of the pieces of branch that didn't have berries on them as though I had just went out and gathered branches now that they are starting to loose their leaves.
-You could remove all of the unused twigs if this look is a little to wild for you.
+I left some of the pieces of real branch that didn't have berries on them as though I had just went out and gathered branches now that they are starting to loose their leaves.
+You could remove all of the unused twigs if this look is a little to wild looking for you.

-This is a great project to try to incorporate some branches with leaves into your fall decor, too.
 I love seeing bits of nature brought into the house in different ways, but living things only last for so long indoors.
 This is a way to combine the ease of buying flowers and leaves from the craft store with the beauty of the real thing.